stevehanstudio/productivity-app-backend/README.md

 # My Producivity App (Backend)

 This project is the backend API service for My Productivity App project.
-This project is built with Maven, Java, Spring Boot and MySQL.
+This project is built with Maven, Java, Spring Boot and MySQL and documented with OpenAPI v3.
 Visit the source repository for the frontend for a description, backstory, and user interface on this project.

 <details closed>
 <summary>